spmcv/circuitikz-antiparallel-mosfets/README.md

 bitmap and vector graphics with the `convert` configuration option.
 Martin Scharrer, the author of `standalone`, elaborates on that point in a Stack Exchange [answer](https://tex.stackexchange.com/a/51766).
-However, I had a lot of difficulty getting this method to operate as intended with `latexmk`.
+However, I had a some difficulty getting this method to operate as intended with `latexmk`.

 ### Shell Escape
 At first, the conversion failed to execute without the latexmk `-shell-escape`